oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

         meetings this might be 30 min dedicated to resolving some particularly thorny issue.
 Is other meetings, it might be skipped entirely.
+        * **Format: List PRs on this page, create sub-agenda item (i.e., 3.1, 3.2, ...) with detailed information for discussion**

 5.	**Work Product Status/Next Steps**
     *   List all work products, in different order each meeting